 MN TRUCK ACCIDENT LAWYERS – CAR HIT BY SEMI TRACTOR

 Tractor trailer accidents cause a disproportionate number of injuries and deaths when a car is hit by a truck.
 Because of the huge difference in size and weight between a semi truck and a car, these crashes are much more destructive and devastating than a collision involving two automobiles.
 Our car accident injury attorneys represent people in a car or other vehicle hit by a truck.
-We handle several of these cases in Minnesota every year and we recognize that people are typically more injured in this type of auto accident than other crashes.
+We handle these cases in Minnesota every year and we recognize that people are typically more injured in this type of auto accident than other crashes.

 Nationwide, large trucks (known as tractor trailers, semi-trucks, eighteen wheelers, diesels, or big rigs) make up only about 3% of the vehicles on the road.
 However, the odds of being killed in a car accident where a truck or tractor trailer is involved are far higher.

 Our MN semi-truck auto accident lawyers see far too many people who have been seriously injured or killed in car accidents caused by tractor trailers or trucks.
 Sometimes our client’s vehicle is hit by a truck or rear ended, and sometimes the MN accident is caused the truck jack knifed or the truck rolled over.
 These crashes are almost always preventable.

-Common causes of semi truck accidents that our attorneys see in MN include: Poor Driver Training – Driver Fatigue (Tiredness) – Speeding – Overloaded Trucks – Oversized Trucks – Brake Failure – Poor Driving Conditions – Driver Inexperience – Failure To Yield The Right-Of-Way – Driving Under The Influence of Alcohol Or Drugs – Aggressive, Dangerous Or Reckless Driving – Mechanical Failure (Or Improper Maintenance) – Defective Parts (Such As Defective Steering Or Brakes).
+Common causes of semi truck accidents that our attorneys see in MN include: Poor Driver Training – Driver Fatigue (Tiredness) – Speeding – Overloaded Trucks and Oversized Trucks.
+Other causes of a truck accident include Brake Failure – Driver Inexperience – Failure To Yield The Right-Of-Way – Driving Under The Influence of Alcohol Or Drugs, and Aggressive, Dangerous Or Reckless Driving.
 Truckers and trucking companies must be mindful of each of these trucking accident causes.

 Sleep apnea denies people the rest they need, and it has been found to be a factor in incidents involving every transportation mode.